 We kept our eyes out for bigger guys but never ran into any.
 However, since we sat there a full 10 minutes playing who is going to look away first with these guys, I was pretty satisfied.

-I love the adobe style homes here, they are so beautiful in their simplicity.
+I love the adobe-style homes here, they are so beautiful in their simplicity.
 They blend in with their environment, while still having personality, usually with a burst of color on the door.
-[That door is supposed to have a super pop of red, but I am still have issues with WP killing my photos!]
+[That door is supposed to have a super pop of red, but I am still having issues with WP killing my photos!]

 I just have to make a few observations about this area.
 Maybe they won’t be interesting to you, but I’ve got to tell someone!
 First off, I think the reason that the U.S. Postal service is bankrupt is because of New Mexico.
 I kid you not, there are full post office everywhere.
 If a village (and that is stretching the word) has say more than two buildings there is a post office.
 I have never seen anything like it!
 I think if they close 50% of the post offices in New Mexico they might get some budget back!